TykTechnologies/tyk-docs-hugo/tyk-docs/content/error-response-codes.md

     parent: Tyk Gateway
 ---

-Responses from the Gateway include a three-digit status code that describes the result of the request and the semantics of the response.
-The first digit of the status code defines the class of response.
-The error status codes used by the Gateway are defined in the table below.
+Tyk gateway responses include HTTP status codes that follow the [HTTP standard](https://datatracker.ietf.org/doc/html/rfc9110).
+They have three digits that describe the result of the request and the semantics of the response.
+The first digit defines the class of response as shown in the [list](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) below:

 - 1xx (Informational): The request was received, continuing process
 - 2xx (Successful): The request was successfully received, understood, and accepted